-Each 15-teaching-week semester of an Internship course consists of a minimum of eight hours per week of practical ministry involvement.
+Each 15-teaching-week semester of a Practicum course consists of a minimum of eight hours per week of practical ministry involvement.
 In addition students will engage in an average of 4.5-5 hours per week of assignment work, reflective practice, integrative tutorials and individual mentoring meetings.

-Internship courses are designed to build on one another and where possible should be enrolled in sequentially.
-Students may complete internships in the context of a church, a cross-cultural ministry or a community ministry.
-All placements, mentors and supervisors must be approved by the Internship Coordinator prior to the commencement of the student's first Internship course.
-Students may not enrol in an internship course after the first day of a given semester.
+Students may complete practicums in the context of a church, a cross-cultural ministry or a community ministry.
+Consideration will be given to any proposal offered provided it has the support of the organisation with which the student is placed and offers sufficient opportunity for ministry development.
+All placements, mentors and supervisors must be approved by the Internship Coordinator prior to the commencement of the student's first course.